 9.3.4 Inter-frequency measurement with measurement gaps

-When measurement gaps are provided, or the UE supports capability of conducting such measurements without gaps, the UE shall be able to identify a new detectable inter frequency cell within Tidentify_inter_without_index if UE is not indicated to report SSB based RRM measurement result with the associated SSB index (reportQuantityRsIndexes or maxNrofRSIndexesToReport is not configured).
+When measurement gaps are provided, or the Pre-MG is provided and activated, or the UE supports capability of conducting such measurements without gaps, the UE shall be able to identify a new detectable inter frequency cell within Tidentify_inter_without_index if UE is not indicated to report SSB based RRM measurement result with the associated SSB index (reportQuantityRsIndexes or maxNrofRSIndexesToReport is not configured).
 Otherwise UE shall be able to identify a new detectable inter frequency cell within Tidentify_inter_with_index.
 The UE shall be able to identify a new detectable inter frequency SS block of an already detected cell within Tidentify_inter_without_index.

 Tidentify_inter_without_index = (TPSS/SSS_sync_inter + T SSB_measurement_period_inter) ms